 Read More From Spinditty

 Ibanez SR instruments are a favorite of both metal and jazz bassists, which tells you a little about the versatility you’ll find here.
 The flexibility of the EQ section is a big part of it, but so is the playability.
 Ibanez bass guitars are known for thin, fast necks, and if getting around the fretboard in a hurry is important to you this is exactly what you need.

-This bass is the best choice for metal, jazz and hard rock players.
+The 5-string SR505 bass is the best choice for metal, jazz, and hard rock players.
 Really, for anyone who needs a bass with a fast neck and a precise, flexible EQ.

 Musician's Friend Checks Out the SR505 5-String

 The Fender Precision Bass and Jazz Bass are two legendary instruments that have been around since the dawn of the electric bass guitar.
-But the Standard American versions are a little expensive for the average intermediate guitar player, so they aren’t on my list.
-The Fenders that did make my list are the Standard versions of these great instruments.
+But the American-made versions are a little expensive for the average intermediate guitar player, so they aren’t on my list.
+The Fenders that did make my list are the Player versions of these great instruments.

 Confused?
-Here’s the deal: Fender makes affordable versions of their classic American-made instruments like the Jazz and Precision Bass under their Standard Series of guitars and basses.
-These instruments are made in Mexico, and you’ll often hear them referred to as Mexican or MIM Fenders.
+Here’s the deal: Fender makes affordable versions of their classic American-made instruments like the Jazz and Precision Bass under their Player Series of guitars and basses.
+These instruments are made in Mexico, and you might hear them referred to as Mexican or MIM Fenders.

 These MIM Fender have earned a solid reputation for sound and quality.
-Many veteran players, me included, have used them in bands and gigging situations, and some bassists even prefer them to the American versions.
-They are certainly more affordable, at about half the cost of their American cousins, and that makes them a great choice for intermediate players.
+Many veteran players use them in bands and gigging situations, and some bassists even prefer them to the American versions.
+They are certainly more affordable compared to their American cousins, and that makes them a great choice for intermediate players.

 I've written extensively on the difference between the Jazz and Precision Bass.
 Aside from the obvious body shape differences, in a nutshell here’s what separates these two instruments: